 Anyone with aging, dull-looking skin looking for a brighter, fresher complexion.

 What does Ethyl Lactate?

 Ethyl Lactate is an ester form of lactic acid, which is a type of naturally occurring organic acid known as Alpha Hydroxy Acid (AHA).
 Ethyl lactate can significantly reduce the skin’s pH as well as the amount of bacteria present.
-It encourages the chemical breakdown of sebum (oil), which is helps purify the pore and clears and calms visible bumps and cysts.
+It encourages the chemical breakdown of sebum (oil), which helps purify the pore as well as clear and calm visible bumps and cysts.